 We will continue to improve the transparency of our environmental initiatives and performance and encourage our suppliers and contractors to align with our environmental standards and transparency through contractual obligations and supplier agreements.
 At a company level and on an individual level, we will continue to make decisions that minimize our environmental impact.

 The need for action to reverse damage to the climate is of the utmost urgency and we need to accelerate our efforts to reduce environmental impacts in response.
 We also know that environmental issues are likely to become increasingly commercially important and a potential differentiator.

 In our supply chain, we continue to work with Contract Manufacturing Organizations (CMOs) on their management of environmental impacts and screen suppliers before working with them.
 Therefore, we focus on our suppliers and select CMOs and other vendors based in countries where regulatory standards are similar to those in Sweden.

 We limit the use of flights where possible, and employees are encouraged to ensure that trips have multiple purposes and are absolutely necessary.
 On a local level, employees are encouraged to take public transport where possible.

 Environmental issues in our operations

-Due to the rapid growth in headcount, we have decided to adopt a more flexible approach to working from home to enable us to continue to use our existing office space.
-This also reduces emissions in terms of people travelling to and from the office.
+Following the pandemic e have adopted a more flexible approach to working from home This reduces emissions in terms of less people travelling to and from the office.